Faculty Director of Bands

 THE UNIVERSITY OF UTAH SCHOOL OF MUSIC ANNOUNCES A TENURE-TRACK POSITION AS DIRECTOR OF BANDS

 RANK/SALARY: Assistant/Associate Professor, tenure-track appointment.
 Salary commensurate with qualifications and experience.

-PROCEDURE: The letter of application including a link to a rehearsal video AND a performance video (university level) demonstrating a variety of musical styles, curriculum vitae (including the names, telephone numbers, and email addresses of 3 to 5 persons who can provide a reference), 3 confidential letters of recommendation (uploaded directly by recommenders), succinct teaching/conducting philosophy statement, representative concert programs from the last three years, (unofficial) copies of undergraduate and graduate transcripts must be submitted electronically via: https://utah.peopleadmin.com/postings/122442.
-The review of applications will begin immediately and will continue until the position has been filled.
-Candidates should complete their on-line application prior to October 8, 2021 to ensure full consideration.
+PROCEDURE: The letter of application, curriculum vitae (including the names, telephone numbers, and email addresses of 3 to 5 persons who can provide a reference), 3 confidential letters of recommendation (uploaded directly by recommenders), succinct teaching/conducting philosophy statement, (unofficial) copies of undergraduate and graduate transcripts, and a link to a rehearsal video AND a performance video (university level) demonstrating a variety of musical styles must be submitted electronically via: https://utah.peopleadmin.com/postings/139674 The review of applications will begin immediately and will continue until the position has been filled.
+Candidates should complete their on-line application prior to November 15, 2022 to ensure full consideration.
 Candidates who proceed to the final level will be required to participate in a routine FBI background check.
-For more information, or to suggest nominations for this position, contact Dr. Jared Rawlings (firstname.lastname@example.org)
+For more information, or to suggest nominations for this position, contact Dr. Mark Ely at email@example.com